Division of Arkansas Heritage: History

 The impetus behind the creation of the department was to group together existing state agencies that were culturally oriented.
 Several legislators sponsored Act 1001 of 1975, which created the Department of Arkansas Natural and Cultural Heritage and brought together six agencies.
 The name was changed to the Department of Arkansas Heritage in 1985.
-Anne Bartley was the first director appointed to the Department of Arkansas Heritage in 1975 by Gov. David Pryor to lead the Department of Arkansas Natural and Cultural Heritage.
+Anne Bartley was appointed the first director of Arkansas Heritage in 1975 by Gov. David Pryor to lead the Department of Arkansas Natural and Cultural Heritage.
 Cathie Matthews, who held the position from 1997 until 2012, was the longest-serving director.
 Stacy Hurst, appointed by Governor Asa Hutchinson in January 2015, was its last director as a separate department.
-Hurst is now the Secretary of the Arkansas Department of Parks, Heritage, and Tourism, in charge of its entire successor department.
+The present director of the Heritage division (as of 2024) is Marty Ryall.

 On March 31, 2016, Arkansas Governor Asa Hutchinson created the Arkansas World War I Centennial Commemoration Committee to lead the state's remembrance of the events of 100 years ago.
 The committee worked with the people of Arkansas to plan activities, conduct research, and otherwise expanded the understanding and appreciation of the significance of World War I, until it was dissolved on December 31, 2018.

 The Arkansas Food Hall of Fame program was founded in 2016 by the Department of Arkansas Heritage to honor the unique foods and food traditions of Arkansas.
 It was originally made up of four categories for nominations, Proprietor or Chef of the Year, Food-themed Event, Food Hall of Fame, and People's Choice, with a fifth category added in 2017 titled Gone But Not Forgotten.
 A 13-member committee selects the finalists and winners from the entries.
 Honorees and finalists are announced at a special ceremony every spring.